peterlacko/gooddata-ui/docs/afm.md

 Each attribute requires `localIdentifier` and `displayForm`.

 * `localIdentifier` \(string\) is specified by the attribute's `displayForm` identifier.

+    `displayForm`, or attribute label, is a different means of representing an attribute.
+For example, the `Name` attribute might have labels for `Firstname` and `Lastname`.
 * `type` \(string\) can be either `date` or `attribute`.

 ```javascript